 NAFTA Rules of Origin

 In the recent plans to modernize and renegotiate NAFTA, Mexico has suggested to raise the mandatory 60% of products originating from NAFTA countries.
-There are different ways to qualify goods via the NAFTA rules of origin.
+There are different ways to qualify goods via the NAFTA certificate of origin.

 First, a NAFTA tariff shift rule, usually requires a change in the harmonized tariff classifications of the raw components, compared to the harmonized tariff classification of the finished merchandise.
 The importer should first examine the Bill of Materials to identify the origin of all items in the manufactured product.
 If all are “originating,” the goods will qualify under NAFTA stipulations.
 If other raw materials originate from the partner country, generally there is no issue; however, all non-originating materials must be identified.
 Once the correct tariff classification of the final manufactured product is located and the applicable tariff shift rule is applied, a tariff classification must be assigned to the non-originating material to be in line with NAFTA regulations.

 A second option is a Regional Value Content calculation, or RVC.
 The value of qualified goods provided by the supplier is determined, then a value is placed on the goods lacking NAFTA certification.
 Subtracting the difference determines the value of the North American content.
 Depending on the NAFTA Rule of Origin of a particular industry, a company may need to meet a specified North American content requirement when doing business in Mexico.